-- the course by regularly engaging with classmates. - 4.
+- 3. Set a regular schedule for posting and commenting on forums.
+This prevents the amount of content from becoming overwhelming, and allows you to develop stronger relationships in the course by regularly engaging with classmates. - 4.
 Include resources that might be useful to other classmates or your instructor in your posts. - 5.
 Use language that is appropriate for an academic environment.
 Avoid writing in a way that is too informal (ie. writing that resembles a text message). - 6.
 Make sure that each post is clearly written and well structured.
-Take time to clarify the message you want to communicate in your post, and organize your content into clear and concise paragraphs.
-This is easier for your reader than a long or disorganized post.
+Take time to clarify the message you want to communicate in your post, and organize your content into clear and

-1. Fenwick, T. J., & Parsons, J. (2009).
+^{1.} Fenwick, T. J., & Parsons, J. (2009).
 The art of evaluation: a resource for educators and trainers (2nd ed.).
 Toronto: Thompson Educational Publishing.

-- 7. Respond to others' posts in a supportive and challenging way.
+- concise paragraphs.
+This is easier for your reader than a long or disorganized post. - 7.
+Respond to others' posts in a supportive and challenging way.
 In writing, messages may be unintentionally misinterpreted.
 Be sure that your responses to others are respectful, positive in tone, and do not appear angry, even when you wish to disagree or present an alternative viewpoint. - 8.
 Participate in the community discussion.
-Read others' comments before posting, and connect your ideas with what you are hearing from your classmates.2
+Read others' comments before posting, and connect your ideas with what you are hearing from your classmates.
+2